grumat/diyperks-speaker-4way/Subtitles.md

 ### [Speaker Drivers Mounting](https://youtu.be/XEspOD1NHr0?t=856)

-To prepare for the mounting of the speaker drivers the holes for them need some little M3 threaded inserts, which are for screwing them in place.
+To prepare for the mounting of the speaker drivers the holes for them need some little **M3 threaded inserts**, which are for screwing them in place.

-when wiring them up it's worth noting that the polarity of each speaker needs to be correct with the red wires going to the positive terminals.
+When wiring them up it's worth noting that the **polarity of each speaker** needs to be correct with the **red wires going to the positive terminals**.

-One often overlooked but very vital addition is to add a rim of blue tack around the edge before the driver gets screwed in place, as this makes an airtight seal for it.
+One often overlooked but very vital addition is to **add a rim of blue tack around the edge** before the driver gets screwed in place, as this makes an airtight seal for it.

 As you can see they are slightly proud rather than flush, so to make them aesthetically more pleasing, they can be tied together visually with a little bracket.

-very nice!
+Very nice!

 ### [Midtone Driver](https://youtu.be/XEspOD1NHr0?t=892)